simo1427/libglcmsw/DOCUMENTATION.md

 2. windowsz - window size,
 3. prop - property
 4. downscale=1 - factor by which the input image is downscaled
+5. angle=0 - angle of GLCM
+6. distance=1 - distance of GLCM

 Then there are two methods: